danieldepaolo/nice-days-counter/README.md

-# Nice Days Counter Backend
+# Nice Days Counter
-Backend API for my Nice Days Counter app
+An app for you to find a city with weather you can live with.

 <!-- TABLE OF CONTENTS -->
 <details>